300 square feet (and how an NYC editor makes the most of it!)

 What are your favorite pieces of art hanging in your apartment?

-In my gallery wall it’s actually a poem I have hanging — an excerpt from Charles Bukowski’s “Raw With Love.”
+it’s actually a poem I have hanging — an excerpt from Charles Bukowski’s “Raw With Love.”
 It’s one of my favorite pieces of writing, and such a sad and sweet and beautiful poem.
 I also love the vintage New York City subway passes in antique frames — another thing I found with my mom while we were antiquing!
 But two of my favorites are actually toward the front of my apartment and tend to get hidden behind my bathroom door.
 They’re two watercolor paintings of me when I was a ballet dancer.
 A painter did them during a performance while I was actually dancing, so there’s a lot of movement to them and they’re super abstract.
 Most of the time, people don’t even know it’s me, so it’s like my little secret.

 Your space has a lot of personal touches and meaningful details (like your match and press pass collection).
 How did those start?